 Changing your travel plans is probably the last thing you want to be dealing with in this kind of situation.
 To help the process go more smoothly, Chase Sapphire Reserve® also offers trip interruption insurance, which may reimburse you up to $10,000 for the unused and nonrefundable portion of your trip.

-On the other hand, maybe your trip to Walt Disney World was fantastic, but your flight home was cancelled because of severe thunderstorms (like mine was!) and you need to stay in town one more night.
+On the other hand, maybe your trip to Walt Disney World was fantastic, but your flight home was canceled because of severe thunderstorms (like mine was!) and you need to stay in town one more night.

 Trip delay insurance could have you covered in this case.
 I used the Chase Sapphire Reserve® trip delay insurance when my flight out of New York was canceled.